-The applicant has provided a conditional use permit exhibit (Exhibit A-2) which depicts six typical lots showing lot dimensions, minimum yard setbacks and potential house placement.
-Of the six typical lots, only one shows garages with an 18 foot setback to sidewalk, while the remaining five show garages with a 7'-8' setback to sidewalk.
-Below, the five typical lots with a proposed 7'-8' setback from garage to sidewalk are shown.
-The rear yard setbacks for the housing product proposed are currently at 25', 24', 20' and 14'.
-Should the applicant be required to provide an 18 foot setback of 15', 14', 10' and 4', respectively, if the applicant elects to use the same floor plans (these are the same floor plans and lot sizes approved for T-6045, Copper River and it would seem appropriate to use different products for different subdivisions).
-Redesigning the floor plans would allow accommodation of an 18-foot garage setback and conservation of more rear yard space if that were the goal.
+The applicant has provided a conditional use permit exhibit (Exhibit D) which depicts eight typical lots showing lot dimensions, minimum yard setbacks and potential house placement.
+Of the eight typical lots, four show garages with an 18-foot setback to sidewalk, while the remaining show garages with a 7'-8' setback to sidewalk.
+The four typical lots with a proposed 7'-8' setback from garage to sidewalk are shown in Exhibit D, page 3.
+The rear yard setbacks of the potential house placement are currently at 25', 24', 20' and 14'.
+Should the applicant be required to provide an 18-foot setback from garage to sidewalk, it will necessitate moving the houses 10 feet to the rear, which will result in rear yard setbacks of 15', 14', 10' and 4', respectively.
+Only the plan with that would result in the 4-foot rear yard setback would be non-compliant with the setbacks allowed through the conditional use permit; all of the other plans would comply.
+All of the two-story floor plans would meet approved standards and result in the larges rear yard sizes.
+Alternatively, the homes could be re-designed to fit the lots (see Exhibit L for alternative floor plans).